 The new junior professorships will be posted as tenure track positions.
 Since the university currently funds the junior professorships, a number of the W1 positions will be converted to W2-positions under the new regulations for tenure track.

-Added value through cooperation with other institutions
+Added Value Through Cooperation with other Institutions

-A number of students currently have one supervisor from a partner institution on campus or close to campus (Fraunhofer IBMT, the new Fraunhofer MEVIS centre, TANDEM competence center in Medical Engineering, Forschungszentrum Borstel, see section 3.6).
+A number of students currently have one supervisor from a partner institution on campus or close to campus (Fraunhofer IBMT, the new Fraunhofer MEVIS center, TANDEM competence center in Medical Engineering, Forschungszentrum Borstel, see section 3.6).
 No other universities participate in this proposal.
 We expect the links between the university and the partner institutions to be strengthened by the joint supervision structures implemented by the school.
 The new Fraunhofer project group on medical image registration was founded during the first funding period of the graduate school.
 The funding of research in medical image registration during the first funding period of the graduate school helped in the acquisition of the funding for this new project group.

-Implementation and sustainability of the graduate school
+Implementation and Sustainability of the Graduate School

 The graduate school and its new structures have had a far-reaching impact on the overall structure of the university.
 According to the long term strategy of the university (see [G3], page 5), tight interdisciplinary cooperation between biomedicine, informatics and engineering provides the kernel of its research activities.
 A blueprint of the graduate school’s structures has been used to set up a biomedical research school, with a focus on biomedical topics exclusively.
 Both institutions together will be the backbone for the future graduation activities of the university.